-This year there will be a concerted effort from the University and the ENSA to encourage Programme Representatives to record SSLCs.
+The University and ENSA encourage Programme Representatives to record Staff-Student Liaison Committees (SSLCs).
 This means minuting these meetings.
 SSLCs across the University vary in different ways depending on what best suits individual schools.
 However, there should be an element of standard practice.
 This entails regularly arranged meetings, good attendance of members and maintaining a record of what happens at these meetings in the form of minutes.

 What are minutes?
 A record of attendance and what the key discussion points were; noting outcomes; who is responsible for enactment and by when.

 Why?
 This is important so that progress can be reviewed, as there is no point in meetings if their usefulness is not measurable.